insected/bobbae_gcp-wiki/IAM.md

 ## Access Control

-Prior to Cloud IAM, you could only grant Owner, Editor, or Viewer roles to users.
+Prior to Cloud IAM, you could only grant Owner, Editor, or Viewer [roles](https://cloud.google.com/iam/docs/understanding-roles) to users.
 A wide range of services and resources now surface additional Cloud IAM roles out of the box.
-For example, the Pub/Sub service exposes Publisher and Subscriber roles in addition to the Owner, Editor, and Viewer roles.
+For example, the Pub/Sub service exposes Publisher and Subscriber roles in addition to the [Owner, Editor, and Viewer roles](https://cloud.google.com/iam/docs/understanding-roles#basic-definitions).

-## Identity and Access

-In general, the term IAM as in Identity and access management (IAM or IdAM for short) is a way to tell who a user is and what they are allowed to do.
-IAM is like the bouncer at the door of a nightclub with a list of who is allowed in, who isn't allowed in, and who is able to access the VIP area.
-IAM is also called identity management (IdM).

-You can set an IAM policy (roles) at the organization level, the folder level, the project level, or (in some cases) on the service-level resource.

 ## How IAM works